Giving Your Home a Spring Cleanup? Don’t Miss These Energy-Saving Tips

 - Set a reminder on your phone to replace the furnace filter.
 It’s one of those things we always forget we’re supposed to do – replace the air filter on the furnace every one to three months.
 But remembering to replace filters is even easier now that we can ask our smartphones to remind us of those little things we should do in order to get energy savings.
 A dirty air filter makes your furnace work harder to circulate hot or cool air throughout your home, which could also shorten the life of your heating and cooling systems.

 - Breathe easily with an energy efficient air purifier.
-Spring cleaning is not just about cleaning your floors, countertops, furniture and appliances – you can clean the air too.
+Spring cleaning is not just about cleaning your floors, counter-tops, furniture and appliances – you can clean the air too.
 Removing dust and pollen from the air in your home this spring keeps allergies in check.
 Not all air purifiers are alike, however, as some use more energy than a refrigerator!
 Look for an ENERGY STAR® certified air purifier, which uses up to 40% less energy.
-Mass Save offers a $40 rebate on qualified models.
+The Sponsors of Mass Save® offer a $40 rebate on qualified models.

 - Keep your windows spotless.
 Look out your windows in the spring for a welcome sight – the grass is greener, flowers are blooming and birds are flying by.
 But there is more to clean windows than great views.
 The cleaner the windows are, the more sunlight can come in to naturally warm up your home.
 Use liquid soap in warm water and a squeegee for more effective cleaning.
 Try to wash windows in the evening or on an overcast day – windows drying in direct sunlight are more likely to leave streaks.